Monarchy in Quebec: The residence of Prince Edward

 After touring other parts of the Canadas in August 1791, Prince Edward returned to Quebec City in time to witness the proclamation of the Constitutional Act, which split the Province of Quebec into Upper and Lower Canada, and act as an observer for the election of the first Legislative Assembly of the latter, in Charlesbourg in June 1792.
 There, he witnessed a riot break out between two groups at the polling station and, in reaction, entreated the public, speaking in French, "I urge you to unanimity and concord.
 Let me hear no more of the odious distinction of English and French.
 You are all His Britannic Majesty's beloved Canadian subjects."
 It was the first known use of the term Canadian to mean both French and English settlers in the Canadas.
 Edward also oversaw the establishment of the Cathedral of the Holy Trinity, a project of personal interest to his father, the King.

 On the outbreak of the French Revolutionary War, Edward was promoted to major-general and ordered to the Caribbean in January 1794.
 He returned to the Canadas in the summer of the same year, but to Nova Scotia, staying there until just after the turn of the century.

-The 19th century
+The War of 1812

+The United States aimed to conquer the Canadas in the War of 1812; all the American parties involved assumed their troops would be greeted as liberators.
+Thomas Jefferson believed taking "Canada this year, as far as [...]
+Quebec, will be a mere matter of marching".
+Henry Dearborn, who'd been part of Benedict Arnold's failed expedition to Quebec in the American Revolution, trumpeted his belief that a disaffected French-Canada would be unwilling to support the British Crown over the United States.
+However, anti-Catholicism also caused many to oppose annexing predominantly Catholic Lower Canada, believing its inhabitants unfit "for republican citizenship".